nicholasalanbrown/openlaw/README.md

 ## 💚 Support this Project

 This project is built by volunteers for the public interest and we rely on your donations to make it a reality.
-Please consider contirbuting by clicking the button below:
+Please consider contirbuting through Open Collective below:

 <img src="https://opencollective.com/webpack/donate/button@2x.png?color=blue" data-canonical-src="https://opencollective.com/webpack/donate/button@2x.png?color=blue" width="200"/>